IonesioJunior/Ordination/README.md

-# Ordination
+﻿# Ordination

   Sort algorithms are very basic and important algorithms in computational world.
-In big data era, with billions of data in clouds and systems, is essential organize and sort data using fast and effective algorithms.
+In age of big data, with billions of data in clouds and systems, is essential organize and sort data using fast and effective algorithms.

 ## Language Implementations